Pikaday/Pikaday/README.md

 `picker.setDate('2015-01-01')`

-Set the current selection.
+Set the current selection from a date string or Javascript `Date` object.
 This will be restricted within the bounds of `minDate` and `maxDate` options if they're specified.
-If the given date is null or invalid, the current selection is cleared and input field is cleared if `clearInvalidInput` option is `true`.
+If the given date is null or invalid, the current selection is cleared (the input field is also cleared if `clearInvalidInput` option is `true`).
 You can optionally pass a boolean as the second parameter to prevent triggering of the onSelect and onClear callbacks (true), allowing the date to be set silently.

 `picker.getMoment()`